Australia Gross Domestic Product: Real

 1960 - 2020 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Household data was reported at 784.803 USD bn in 2020.
 This records a decrease from the previous number of 808.815 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Household data is updated yearly, averaging 323.014 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Household data is updated yearly, averaging 323.014 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 808.815 USD bn in 2019 and a record low of 106.174 USD bn in 1960.
 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Household data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range